f-kittenberger/25imc-ai-edge-to-cloud/README.md

 ``docker-compose logs -f --tail=10 carbon-bridge``

 For a showcase there is a html interface where values can be manually set to override the scraped real-time-data and to force the redeployment simulation to be triggered.

-To view the results of the simulation, take a look at the log of carbon-bridge:

 http://34.67.127.119:9091/